Towash/CW1-UoS-2020/CW/src/readme.txt

 I have implemented the classes - MonsterTeam, StudentTeam, Guild - following the coursework specification.

 StudentTeam.java
-- Each of the different Student classes has a slighly different logic behind their attack pattern.
+- Each of the different Student classes has a slightly different logic behind their attack pattern.
-	-Firstly every class will use their special abilities if they have MaxKP - (hasMaxKP() method) -If they dont have maxKP they will always use JavaProgramming
+	-Firstly every class will use their special abilities if they have MaxKP - (hasMaxKP() method) -If they don't have maxKP they will always use JavaProgramming

--AIStudent - If the AIStudent has below 50% hp they will healthemselves using naturalLanguageProcessing(); If they do have above 50% hp they will use machineLearning.
+-AIStudent - If the AIStudent has below 50% HP they will heal themselves using naturalLanguageProcessing(); If they do have above 50% hp they will use machineLearning.

 -CSStudent - Will check if any allies need healing (have below 50%hp) and use support on them if they do.
 If not will get the ally (or himself as stated in the FAQ)
 	with the highest Attack stat using the maxAttackFriend(Character member) method.
-	The maxAttackFriend(Character member) creates a temp array of character, sorts them and returns the one with the highest attack.
+	The maxAttackFriend(Character member) creates a temp array of characters, sorts them and returns the one with the highest attack.

 -CyberStudent - Will use cyberAttack() if it has maxKP.